-EuroHealthNet Guide for Financing Health Promotion
+EuroHealthNet Guide for Financing Prevention and Health Promotion

-2.2.4 Outcome-focused payments
+Outcome-focused payments

 Across Europe, there is growing interest in linking public funding to measurable results rather than services provided, especially in areas like health promotion and disease prevention.
 These areas are notoriously hard to finance because their most significant benefits like reduced chronic disease, longer life expectancy, and lower healthcare costs often only become visible years later, while political and budget cycles operate in the short term.